Techorra/Techorra/README.md

 ---

-### “Always Behind The Data To Make It Useful” — that's the daily grind.
-Let’s make data do the talking!
+<h4 align="center"> “Always Behind The Data To Make It Useful” — that's the daily grind.
+Let’s make data do the talking! <h4>

 ---